Introduction - What Is Resilience?

 Ecological resilience is defined as the amount of disturbance that a system can withstand without altering self-organized processes and structures (Gunderson 2000).
 This concept can be applied to help explain why some communities continue to thrive following a natural disturbance and why other communities are devastated.

 Ecological resilience was introduced as a concept in 1973 by C.S.
-Holling, who attempted to provide insight into three “reactions” ecosystems may have to a disturbance such as fire or climatic change:
+Holling, who attempted to provide insight into three “reactions” ecosystems have to an external disturbance such as fire or climate change:

 1. Persistence of the relationships among components of a system in the face of change; for example, the ability of an ecosystem’s members (like animals and plants) to continue their daily interactions despite a disturbance